nikitababko/custom-hooks-react/README.md

 - <b>useDebounce</b>

-  We write something in the "input" field and a search request is sent to us - "give me a task with such and such a name."
+  We write something in the "input" field and a search request is sent to us - "give me a task with such and such a name".
   And we want this request to be sent not when the button is clicked, but the moment we enter something.